vbarbarosh/rules/drafts/interactions-should-return-only-boolean-flag.md

 # Interactions must express intent, not expose control flow

+- popovers/modals are responsible for executing actions instead of just asking about user intention

 ## Rule

 Interactions (modals, popovers, etc.) must execute their own logic and return a boolean commit flag.